Explore health content from A to Z.

 Your child is given medication (sedative or anesthesia).
 This is to help him or her relax and not feel discomfort or pain during the procedure.
 A breathing tube may be placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 The catheter insertion site (the groin) is cleaned and numbed.
 Then the catheter is inserted into a blood vessel in the groin.
 With the help of live X-rays, the catheter is advanced up through this blood vessel into the heart.
 Contrast dye may be injected through the catheter.
 The dye allows the inside of the heart to be seen more clearly on X-rays.
 A tiny balloon at the end of the catheter is inflated one or more times in the aortic valve.
 This forces the valve leaflets open.
 Then the catheter and balloon are removed.

 After the procedure: Your child is taken to a recovery room.
 You can stay with your child during much of this time.
 It may take 1–4 hours for medications to wear off.
 Pressure is applied to the catheter insertion site to limit bleeding.
-The leg with the catheter insertion site may need to be kept still for about 2–4 hours.
+The doctor or nurse will tell you how long your child needs to lie down and keep the insertion site still.
 Your child is cared for and monitored until he or she can leave the hospital.
 An overnight hospital stay is usually required.

 Reaction to contrast dye